Tudat/tudat/tutorials/tudatFeatures/estimationSetup/observationModelSetup.rst

    .. code-block:: cpp

-      boost::shared_ptr< NWayRangeObservationSettings > observationSettings =
+      std::shared_ptr< NWayRangeObservationSettings > observationSettings =
-            boost::make_shared< NWayRangeObservationSettings >(
+            std::make_shared< NWayRangeObservationSettings >(
                 oneWayRangeObsevationSettings, retransmissionTimesFunction, biasSettings );

 where no input on the type of observable is given (it is :literal:`n_way_range` by default).
 The bias settings input is handled in the same way as for the :class:`ObservationSettings` class (and is again empty by default).
 The other input arguments are:

    - :literal:`oneWayRangeObsevationSettings`

-      A :literal:`std::vector< boost::shared_ptr< ObservationSettings > >` list, that has the observation settings for each leg of the n-way link.
+      A :literal:`std::vector< std::shared_ptr< ObservationSettings > >` list, that has the observation settings for each leg of the n-way link.
 Note that the observable type of each of the :class:`ObservationSettings` in this list must be :literal:`one_way_range`.

    - :literal:`retransmissionTimesFunction`

-      A :literal:`boost::function< std::vector< double >( const double ) >` list that returns the retransmission time at each of the intermediate link ends.
+      A :literal:`std::function< std::vector< double >( const double ) >` list that returns the retransmission time at each of the intermediate link ends.
 For instance, for a Graz station -> LRO -> Matera station n-way-range observable, there may be some delay between LRO receiving the signal from Graz, and retransmitting the signal to Matera.
 The :literal:`retransmissionTimesFunction` list returns this delay as a function of the observation time at the retransmitting link end.
-As was the case for the integration time in the :class:`OneWayDifferencedRangeRateObservationSettings` class, you can use :literal:`boost::lambda` to define constant retransmission delay.
+As was the case for the integration time in the :class:`OneWayDifferencedRangeRateObservationSettings` class, you can use lambda expression to define constant retransmission delay.
 When providing an empty :literal:`std::vector`, no retransmission delay is assumed.

 .. class:: OneWayDopperObservationSettings